 As you know our English classes are in the morning, afternoon and evening so if you are an FCE, CAE or Callan Method student studying English with us in the centre of Dublin make sure to approach us with any questions you might have.

-If you have come across a piece of grammar or vocabulary that has you feeling totally confused we urge you to hang in there!!We hope that this blog and the grammar and vocabulary that we practice here will help you leave no stone unturned in your journey to speak fluent English.
+If you have come across a piece of grammar or vocabulary that has you feeling totally confused we urge you to hang in there!!We hope that this blog and the grammar and vocabulary that we practice here will help you leave no stone unturned in your journey towards speaking English fluently.

 This blog looks at the future and the constructions going to (+infinitive) and will (+infinitive).
 After reading this blog you should have an understanding of the differences between these two structures and how we use them to speak about the future.